Naomi Canning: Reception

 Guest writer Ethan Sills from The Spin Off called Naomi "one of the best characters the show has produced in recent years" and said that O'Reilly played the character to "perfection".
 Sills said that Naomi would be the only one of six departing characters in 2015 who he will "mourn the loss of".
 In 2015, Kerry Barrett from All About Soap placed Naomi at number 29 on the magazine's list of 30 favourite Neighbours characters.
 Barrett quipped "Spoilt, bratty, kooky, sexy Naomi hasn't been in Ramsay Street for long, but she's definitely made her mark!".
 Barrett thought Naomi's best moment was "getting jiggy with Josh in a lift!"
 A reporter for The New Zealand Herald stated "business savvy, attention commanding, bossy; Naomi was a woman who knew what she wanted and always put herself first."
 Laura Denby said that Naomi's feature in the serial's finale "was a delight" due to her popularity as a character.

 During a feature on what storylines were working and not working for the show, a Soap World columnist praised the character, saying "Naomi Canning has been perhaps the best new character of the last few years.
 Her cougar/cub sex fling with Josh is pure hotness and tends towards the controversial, thus providing good watercooler moments for fans."
 The columnist also enjoyed Naomi's feud with her mother, as it led to some strong scenes between the two women.
 However, they criticised Naomi's attempts to seduce Toadie, believing that it was not well executed and for a character "designed to be a husband-stealing minx" her pursuit was "tepid at best".
 During his review of the show in 2014, Kilkelly praised O'Reilly's addition to the cast, saying "Naomi has also been a breath of fresh air as a character who will push the boundaries just that little bit more than many of her neighbours!"

+After her brief 2022 return, Laura Denby from Radio Times called Naomi a "popular character" and called her cameo "a delight".